jasonm23/onlisp-markdown/onlisp.md

 in the body, including *cont*.

-The restrictions on the use of choose, choose-bind, and fail are the same as the restrictions given in Figure 20.5 for code which uses the continuation- passing macros.
+The restrictions on the use of choose, choose-bind, and fail are the same as the restrictions given in Figure 20.5 for code which uses the continuation-passing macros.
 Where a choice expression occurs, it must be the last thing to be evaluated.
 Thus if we want to make sequential choices, in Common Lisp the choices have to be nested: